curityio/nginx_oauth_proxy_module/resources/3-deployment.md

 ```

 Then run the following script in another terminal window.\
-This will run a number of HTTP requests and then output memory results:
+This will run a number of HTTP requests and then output valgrind results:

 ```bash
 ./resources/docker/test.sh